Old Borough Cup Preview, Tips, Runners & Trends

 Old Borough Cup Jockey Statistics

-The leading jockey in the Old Borough Cup over the last 20 renewals is Joe Fanning who has won the race two times with those two winners coming from The Persuader (2003) and Yes Mr President (2009).
+The leading jockey in the Old Borough Cup over the last 20 renewals is Tom Marquand, who has won the race two times, with those two winners coming from Post Impressionist (2023) and The Reverend (2025).

 Here are some of the top Old Borough Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):